gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 ---
 title: 'Vercel VS Kuberetes'
 date: '2024-01-12'
-description: "ven the idea of comparison is wild, right?
+description: "Even the idea of comparison is wild, right?
 But we gave it a serious thought.
 Hear us out!"
 image: vercelvsk8s.png
 toc: false
 ---